The LL.M in the Law of the United States (LOTUS) Curriculum

 Dmitriy Mironov (Russia), Class of 2013

 The LL.M.
 LOTUS curriculum is designed to provide foreign lawyers a first-rate education in the law of the U.S., insights about the American legal profession, and valuable skills in legal analysis, research and writing.
-The LL.M. program requires completion of 30 credits of coursework.
-The program may be completed in one year (two semesters) as a full-time student or in two years (four semesters) as a part-time student.
-(Please note that the part-time program is not an evening program and that most courses will be scheduled during the day.)
+The LL.M. program requires completion of 32 credits of coursework.
+The program may be completed in one year (two semesters) as a full-time student or in two years (four semesters) or more as a part-time student.
+Classes will be scheduled during the late afternoon and evening.

 LL.M.
 LOTUS students choose one of two tracks of study: U.S. Practice or Elective Concentrations.
 Both include required courses on Introduction to the Law of the United States, and Legal Analysis, Research and Writing (LARW).
 The U.S. Practice track requires certain core doctrinal courses that lay the foundation of American legal concepts.
 The Elective Concentrations track provides for study of specific areas of the law for which course prerequisites have been met.
 Students will work closely with the Director of the program to ensure that they are choosing the proper track to meet their professional and personal development goals.